fabiux/terremotiitalia/README.md

 - <tt><b>time</b></tt>: UTC time of the event

 ## Historical data
-A dump of historical data is coming soon here!
+A dump of historical data is available [here](http://bit.ly/eqitalydata).